What God Wants Us to Know From the Rainbow Covenant

-As I looked outside the car window, I saw a rainbow appeared in the sky.
+As I looked outside the car window, I saw a rainbow appear in the sky.
 It had just rained.
 This reminded me of the story of the great flood during Noah’s time that destroyed the earth, and that God used a rainbow to establish His covenant with man.

 In Genesis 6:13, God said, “The end of all flesh is come before me; for the earth is filled with violence through them; and, behold, I will destroy them with the earth.”
 When I first read this verse, all I knew was that during Noah’s time, people were sinful, sexually immoral and corrupted, so God had to destroy the earth through a great flood.
-However, only Noah worshiped God, his family of eight built the ark according to God’s instruction and eventually survived the great flood.
+However, only Noah worshiped God, his family of eight built the ark according to God’s instructions and eventually survived the great flood.
 Later, I read God’s words in Genesis 9:11-13, “And I will establish my covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.
 And God said, This is the token of the covenant which I make between me and you and every living creature that is with you, for perpetual generations: I do set my bow in the cloud, and it shall be for a token of a covenant between me and the earth.”
-I was puzzled and wondered why the rainbow was used as a sign of covenant and what the intention was behind this covenant between God and man.
+I was puzzled and wondered why the rainbow was used as the sign of the covenant and what the intention was behind this covenant between God and man.
 One day, I read two paragraphs from a book that touched my heart, which gave me more revelation regarding why God used the rainbow to establish His covenant with man.

-Was the destruction of the world this time something God wanted?
+“Was the destruction of the world at that time something God wanted?
 It was definitely not what God wanted.
 We might be able to imagine a small part of the pitiful sight of the earth after the destruction of the world, but we cannot come close to imagining what the scene was like at the time in God’s eyes.
 We can say that, whether it is the people of now or then, nobody is able to imagine or appreciate what God was feeling when He saw that scene, that image of the world following its destruction by flood.
-God was forced to do this due to man’s disobedience, but the pain suffered by God’s heart from this destruction of the world by flood is a reality no one can fathom or appreciate.
-That’s why God made a covenant with mankind, which was to tell people to remember that God once did something like this, and to swear to them that God would never destroy the world in such a way again.
+God was forced to do this by man’s disobedience, but the pain suffered by God’s heart from this destruction of the world by flood is a reality no one can fathom or appreciate.
+That is why God made a covenant with mankind, through which He aimed to tell people to remember that God once did something like this, and to swear to them that God would never destroy the world in such a way again.
 In this covenant we see God’s heart—we see that God’s heart was in pain when He destroyed this humanity.
 In the language of man, when God destroyed mankind and saw mankind disappearing, His heart was weeping and bleeding” (“God’s Work, God’s Disposition, and God Himself I”).

 When Noah first preached that God would destroy the world with a flood, God gave humankind an opportunity to repent, however no one believed him.
 Because of their corruption and rebellious nature, God finally destroyed them with the great flood.
-Likewise, God hates human evil behavior nowadays, but He is also merciful toward man.
-Therefore, God gave us the opportunity to repent by bringing us the everlastingin the last days.
+Likewise, God hates humans’ evil behavior nowadays, but He is also merciful toward man.
+Therefore, God gives us the opportunity to repent by bringing us the everlastingin the last days.
 He speaks to us and rescues us from corruption.
 As mentioned in Revelation 14:6, “And I saw another angel fly in the middle of heaven, having the everlasting gospel to preach to them that dwell on the earth, and to every nation, and kindred, and tongue, and people.”
 And as mentioned in John 16:12-13, “I have yet many things to say to you, but you cannot bear them now.
 However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come.”

 As I stopped thinking and looked up to the sky again, the rainbow was still there, and my heart was full of gratitude to God.
 I silently prayed in my heart: “God, I am willing to repent, when someone preaches to me the gospel of Your second coming, I will listen to Your voice and follow Your footsteps.”